awsdocs/amazon-redshift-management-guide/doc_source/generating-iam-credentials-cli-api.md

      + For this example, the database user name is `temp_creds_user`\.
    +  **Autocreate ** – \(Optional\) Create a new user if the database user name doesn't exist\.
    +  **Database name ** – \(Optional\) The name of the database that the user is authorized to log on to\.
 If database name isn't specified, the user can log on to any cluster database\.
    +  **Database groups ** – \(Optional\) A list of existing database user groups\.
 Upon successful login, the database user is added to the specified user groups\.
 If no group is specified, the user has only PUBLIC permissions\.
-The user group names must match the dbgroup resources ARNs specified in the IAM policy attached to the IAM user or role\.
+The user group names must match the dbgroup resources ARNs specified in the IAM policy attached to the user or role\.
    +  **Expiration time** – \(Optional\) The time, in seconds, until the temporary credentials expire\.
 You can specify a value between 900 seconds \(15 minutes\) and 3600 seconds \(60 minutes\)\.
 The default is 900 seconds\.

-1. Amazon Redshift verifies that the IAM user has permission to call the `GetClusterCredentials` operation with the specified resources\.
+1. Amazon Redshift verifies that the user has permission to call the `GetClusterCredentials` operation with the specified resources\.

 1. Amazon Redshift returns a temporary password and the database user name\.